otto-de/jlineup/README.md

 ### Contact

 If you have questions or proposals, please open an issue or write an email to marco DOT geweke AT otto.de

-### Footnotes

-¹) PhantomJS Development has been suspended.
-For more details go to https://github.com/ariya/phantomjs/issues/15344